henfredemars/rpi4-kernel-build/README.md

 * Set CONFIG_DEBUG_WX because it's cheap and a great warning to have.
 * Set CONFIG_SCHED_STACK_END_CHECK for a cheap stack corruption check.
 * Set CONFIG_STRICT_DEVMEM and CONFIG_IO_STRICT_DEVMEM to really police the dangerous `/dev/mem` device.
+* Change default CPU governor to `ondemand` which fits more usecases than powersave, at the possible cost of instability during startup of overclocked systems.
+* Enable CONFIG_SHADOW_CALL_STACK new security feature to make return pointer overwrites harder.
+* Set CONFIG_INIT_STACK_ALL_ZERO, now available in latest source and compilers.
+This helps prevent uninitialized data bugs.

 #### Changes because uncommon or irrelevant